 After leaving Special Forces, Sandesh starts the International Peace Team, a charity staffed entirely by former soldiers.
 The only problem?
 Money.
 Cue the world-renowned, uber-wealthy Parish family.
 Little does Sandesh know that the price tag for this help is the war he is trying to avoid.

 I’ve gotten a lot of questions about this character’s name, SAN desh.
 Sandesh was named after his father’s friend, an Egyptian scholar.
 The friend was named by his parents for a sugary dessert from Bangladesh.
 A dessert that is also known in the region of Dhaka as pranahara (literally means heart ‘stealer’).
-The family friend changed the pronunciation of his name when he moved to America.
-He found it easier than correcting people all the time.
 Thus comes the origin of the name Sandesh a.k.a.
 Sandy a.k.a Sandman.

 Leif “Dusty” McAllister